The Miracle (1959 film): Plot

 The French return to the town and ravage the people.
 Teresa is nearly raped by a French sergeant, but is saved by a band of gypsies.
-One of them is a handsome young man for whom the French have offered a reward, calling him Guido the Gypsy (Vittorio Gassman).
+One of them is a handsome young man for whom the French have offered a reward, calling him Guido the Gypsy.
 He is the gypsies' leader.
 He has Michael's watch, which he gives Teresa when she reacts to the tune that plays when the case is opened (Michael had shown her the watch before.).
-Guido's brother, Carlito (Carlos Rivas), had remarked that he took it from a dead Englishman.
+Guido's brother, Carlito, had remarked that he took it from a dead Englishman.
 Hearing this Teresa is aghast.
-When the gypsy named Flaco (Walter Slezak) mentions that he had seen the girl at the convent, he laughingly says, "A Christian gypsy - that's a joke."
+When the gypsy named Flaco mentions that he had seen the girl at the convent, he laughingly says, "A Christian gypsy - that's a joke."
 As the other gypsies also laugh, Teresa, now angry with God, denounces Christianity as a lie that deceives its believers.
 To make her point she rips off a necklace with a crucifix and throws it to the ground, screaming that she is no Christian.

 What Teresa doesn't know is that Michael has been captured and taken to a prison camp.
 After some time he escapes and returns to the convent to take Teresa with him to England to marry her.
 He's too late, the Mother Superior informs him, "Teresa is now the Bride of Christ," meaning that she has taken her final vows and is now a fully professed nun.
 Michael pushes past her only to find "Teresa" in full habit - actually the Virgin Mary impersonating her - in a procession singing "Ave Regina Coelarum" ("Hail, Queen of Heaven").
 Disillusioned, he leaves to return to duty.

 Meanwhile, Teresa, believing Michael dead, falls in love with Guido.
 The resentful Carlitos, is eaten up by envy and jealousy.
 On the eve of their wedding, Guido is betrayed to the French by Carlitos.
 A detachment of soldiers sweeps the gypsy camp pushing Carlitos before them to show them the way.
 The soldiers shoot a number of men, including Guido.

-After the French captain tosses a bag of gold to Carlitos, he is in turn shot to death by La Roca, the two men's mother (Katina Paxinou) for betraying his brother.
+After the French captain tosses a bag of gold to Carlitos, he is in turn shot to death by La Roca, the two men's mother for betraying his brother.
 In agony La Roca turns on the despondent Teresa as the cause of this disaster and banishes her from the camp.
 Flaco decides to act as Teresa's protector as they begin to wander Spain together.